 All staff members are made aware of the boundaries of appropriate behaviour and conduct and the principles in our Staff Code of Conduct still apply during this emergency period.
-All staff have received a copy of the Data Handling Security Policy.
 The usual processes for reporting concerns about a member of staff apply.